 The Young Researchers' Symposium on Plant Photobiology for 2026 will be set against the stunning backdrop of Edinburgh, Scotland's vibrant capital.
 Seamlessly blending history, culture, and innovation, Edinburgh provides an inspiring setting for scientific collaboration.
 As a UNESCO World Heritage site, Edinburgh boasts breathtaking architecture, renowned festivals such as the Fringe and the Edinburgh International Festival, and a thriving research ecosystem.
 Its scenic landscapes, excellent transport links, and world-class hospitality make it the perfect destination for the next instalment of YRSPP.

-The symposium events will be based in The Nucleus Building, at the heart of The King's Buildings campus at the University of Edinburgh.
-We will also explore the city for the welcome reception, a tour and an organised dinner.
+The symposium events will be based in the Nucleus Building (accessibility info here), at the heart of The King's Buildings campus at the University of Edinburgh.
+We will also venture in to the city for some of the planned activities.

 The Nucleus Building